 In July 1944, the Nemasket sailed to Aruba, an island that is part of the Kingdom of the Netherlands, in order to load gasoline.
-In August it arrived at Pearl Harbor from where it began the transportation of petroleum to islands in the Pacific.
+In August, it arrived at Pearl Harbor, from where it began the transportation of petroleum to islands in the Pacific.
 At the same time, the Nemasket was constantly increasing its fuel supplies from both merchant tankers and Navy oilers so that it could be ready to distribute it to other ships operating nearby.

 The ship was also tasked with carrying aviation gasoline, intended to propel aircraft, to locations in the Palau Islands, like Angaur and Peleliu, for instance, between December 1944 and January 1945.
-The Nemasket then sailed to Eniwetok to provide fuel for the units of the fleet that was in full preparation for the attack on Iwo Jima.
+The Nemasket then sailed to Eniwetok to provide fuel for the units of the fleet that were in full preparation for the attack on Iwo Jima.
 In just twenty days, more than 200 vessels have received fuel from the Nemasket.

-In April 1945, the ship sailed to Kerama Retto where it was under kamikaze attacks for three months, i.e. for as long as its stay in the area lasted.
+In April 1945, the ship sailed to Kerama Retto, where it was under kamikaze attacks for three months, i.e. for as long as its stay in the area lasted.